airbytehq/airbyte/docs/understanding-airbyte/json-avro-conversion.md

 }
 ```

 If the Json array has multiple object items, these objects will be recursively merged into one Avro record.
-For example, the following Json array expects two different objects, each with a different `id` field.
+For example, the following Json array expects two different objects.
+The first object has an `id` field, and second has an `id` and `message` field.
+Their `id` fields have slightly different types.

 Json schema: